villekf/OMEGA-doc/docs/source/corrections.rst

 and https://github.com/villekf/OMEGA/blob/master/source/m-files/computePixelSize.m.
 Especially important are the correct FOV sizes, number of voxels per volume and the ``bx/y/z`` values, which correspond to the edges where the volumes begin.
 The reconstruction process should work fine as long as the aforementioned values are correctly adjusted.

+When using built-in algorithms, not all algorithms support multi-resolution reconstruction.
+Unsupported algorithms are CGLS and LSQR.
+Some other algorithms also might not work optimally with multi-resolution reconstruction.

 .. note::

 	This feature works similarly whether using built-in algorithms or computing custom algorithms with the projector operators.
 For the projector operators, the process is somewhat more difficult though.
 See the CBCT examples for